bluss/pyproject-local-kernel/FAQ.md

 jpupyter environment with your chosen dependencies, so that you can use a lock file and have other benefits of a proper project.

+### Can I use a different version of Python for the notebook?

+Yes, the python version can be pinned separately per notebook project.
+It doesn't need to be the same as the jupyterlab Python version.

 ### Why is the python environment path weird?

 If you look at `sys.prefix` when using **uv** and pyproject local kernel,